alabsi91/zod-args-parser/README.md

 - `description?: string`
   A description of the subcommand for the help message.

+- `usage?: string`
+  The usage of the subcommand for the help message.

 - `placeholder?: string`
   A placeholder displayed in the help message alongside the subcommand name.